 scriptLocation.
 See <proxy> Element (Network Settings) for syntax.

 <proxy autoDetect="true|false|unspecified" bypassonlocal="true|false|unspecified" proxyaddress="uriString" scriptLocation="uriString" usesystemdefault="true|false|unspecified "/>

-Do not forget to update both diahost.exe.config and diawp.exe.config.
+Don't forget to update both diahost.exe.config and diawp.exe.config.

-When you open Integration Runtime Configuration Manager, you see status as “Disconnected” or “Connecting”.
-When viewing Windows event logs, under “Event Viewer” > “Application and Services Logs > Microsoft Integration Runtime”, you see error messages such as the following error:
+When you open Integration Runtime Configuration Manager, you see a status of Disconnected or Connecting.
+When you view Windows event logs, under Event Viewer > Application and Services Logs > Microsoft Integration Runtime, you see error messages like this one: